gleisonsdm/Kuifje-Documentation/For/For.md

 # For

-For is a structure to iterate over the elements of a given set.
+For is a structure to iterate ovr elements of a list.

 Example:
 ```sh